JoaoPBatista/Test/src/develop/intro.md

 You can structure your [OutSystems application](../getting-started/right-app.md) into several modules, each of them implementing a specific purpose or concept.

 Whether you start by a small application or a larger one, you should keep your application manageable and prepare it to scale.
-Check the [Reuse and Refactor](reuse-and-refactor/intro.md) section to learn how to achieve a modular design and avoid repeated logic.
+Check the [Reuse and Refactor](reuse-and-refactor/intro.md) section to learn how to achieve a modular design and avoid repeated logic.asdadsad

 ## Web and Mobile Modules